PIR-40095 - Research in Action

 Description for 2024/25

 This module seeks to address these questions by providing an in-depth and hands-on advanced introduction to research design and evidence gathering in the social sciences.
-It explores the importance of good research questions and examines the range of research designs used in the social sciences.
-It then considers a variety of evidence gathering approaches, including interviews, focus groups, questionnaires, documents and texts.
+It first explores how to select and narrow down a research topic, and how to formulate a good research question.
+It then examines the range of research designs used in the social sciences, before going on to consider a variety of evidence gathering approaches, including interviews, focus groups, questionnaires, documents and texts.
 Each approach is explained and discussed by academic members of staff who are engaged in research that makes use of these different methods.
-Staff therefore explain the key issues involved in using these different evidence gathering techniques, offer advice to students contemplating adopting these techniques in their own research, and share their experiences of good practice.
-Alongside this, the module explores the ethical issues involved in undertaking research, and examines what steps researchers should take to ensure that their research is conduced ethically.
+Staff therefore explain the key issues involved in using these different evidence-gathering techniques, offer advice to students contemplating adopting these techniques in their own research, and share their experiences of good practice.
+Alongside this, the module explores the ethical issues involved in undertaking social research, and examines what steps researchers should take to ensure that their research is conduced ethically.

 For their assessment, students are asked to design and conduct their own small-scale practical research project, based on a (Politics and International Relations) topic of their own choosing.
 Students will work in small teams to design and carry out this research.
-After they have completed their small-scale project, students are asked to write a 4,000 word reflective report on their project.
+After they have completed their small-scale project, students are asked to write a 4,000-word reflective report on their project.
 This report in an individual (not a team) report.
-The report should detail what topic was chosen, why it was chosen, how the research was designed, and how it was carried out (i.e. what evidence gathering approach was adopted and why).
+The report should detail what topic was chosen, why it was chosen, what the research question was, how the research was designed, and how it was carried out (i.e. what evidence gathering approach was adopted and why).
 In the report students should also reflect on their experiences of hand-on research and discuss any difficulties or problems that arose in the course of their project.

 The module offers students the opportunity to further develop a whole range of employability skills, including their team-working and leadership skills, their communication skills, their information-handling skills, their research skills, and their problem-solving skills.
 It is therefore aimed both at students intending to go on to further academic study and at those wishing to embark on professional careers in which research skills (including the collection and understanding of data) are crucial.